-In the two videos below, recent graduates share their experiences in our program.
+In the videos below, recent graduates share their experiences in our program.
 We enjoy talking to anyone who has an interest in the program.
-Please contact us via email or stop by the faculty offices in L.S.
-Dougherty.
+Please contact us via email or stop by the faculty offices in Leon Levine Hall of Health Sciences.

 Appalachian State University's Undergraduate Didactic Program in Dietetics meets the requirements to prepare students for entrance into a Dietetic Internship.
 The four year program consists of two phases: